samis-dv/docker/README.md

 # Overview

 Directus provides several container images that will help we get started.
-Even though we maintain extra `variants`, our officially supported image is based on `php-apache`.
+Even though we maintain extra `kinds`, our officially supported image is based on `php-apache`.
 All our container images can be found in [docker hub](https://hub.docker.com/r/directus/).

 # Concepts

 This repository has several images in it that follows some organization concepts.

+We've organized our docker images in a way that:

+- We do a better use of layer caching
+- We avoid as much code duplication on dockerfiles as possible
+- We can make security updates (os/webserver) without modifying application images code
+- We provide a easy way for the end user to extend images

 ## Image kinds